-an organization focused on product introduction and market shaping, and already working with a wide range of partners who develop, manufacture, procure and use these products, Unitaid can play a key role in advancing these solutions.
-This work is guided by the objectives and principles outlined in the Paris Agreement for climate mitigation, as well as other relevant frameworks such as the Global Biodiversity Framework adopted in 2022 at the UN Biodiversity Conference COP 15.
+As an organization focused on product introduction and market shaping, and already working with a wide range of partners who develop, manufacture, procure and use these products, Unitaid can play a key role in advancing these solutions.

+This work is guided by the objectives and principles outlined in the Paris Agreement for climate mitigation, the Rio Declaration on Environment and Development, as well as other relevant frameworks such as the Global Biodiversity Framework adopted in 2022 at the UN Biodiversity Conference COP 15.